A-Breeze/deploying-machine-learning-models/README.md

 ## Structure of the repo and course
 *Note*: The structure of the repo changes as we work through the course, so the description here may not be entirely up to date.
 Section numbers refer to the Udemy course.
 - `jupyter_notebooks/.` **Section 2** and **Section 13**: Notebooks that were originally used to analyse the data and build the model, i.e. the *research environment*.
-Since then, the main code has been converted to the `regression_model` package (see below), so these are no longer part of the (automated) modelling pipeline.
+Since then, the main code has been converted to the model packages (see below), so these are no longer part of the (automated) modelling pipeline.
 They are kept in the repo as an example of how the inspiration would be kept close to the deployment code (i.e. a *mono-repo*).
 To run the notebooks, you need to:
     1. Get the data for modelling, as [below](#Get-data-for-modelling)
     1. Install the dependencies for the research environment:
         ```
-        pip install -r jupyter_notebooks/requirements.txt
+        pip install -r jupyter_notebooks/Section2_MLPipelineOverview/requirements.txt
         ```

     Other notes: